Product information, such as attributes and assets, can’t be separated when creating quality custom content.

-It’s safe to say quality product information and rich images make for engaging copy.
-And this great copy naturally leads to increased sales.
-Thus product information and images are central to the success of any ecommerce business.
-And storing them together in a centralized database makes for easy retrieval by users.
+In 2018, 56% of digital marketers reported using images or video in 100% of their content, because enriched product pages naturally lead to increased sales (source).
+Thus, product information and images are central to the success of any ecommerce business.
+Storing them together in a centralized database makes for easy retrieval by users, and ultimately just makes sense.

-Product Information Management (PIM) and Digital Asset Management (DAM) make retrieval easy.
-Instead of spreading product information and images around, they are collated and stored in a central location.
-Basically, PIM and DAM create one product information source for your operation’s content needs.
+Instead of spreading product information and images around, collect and store them in a central location.
+PIM and DAM create one source of product content for your operation.

 PIM and DAM: the Perfect Combination